PixelWaffles/miniblocks-unity3d/README.md

 #Miniblocks-Unity3d
-Unity 3d block voxel script.
+Miniblocks is a Unity 3d block voxel script.

+#License
+The MIT License, see LICENSE file.